What is Affiliate Fraud?

 • Impression fraud: Manipulating ad impressions attributed to an affiliate.

-All of these affiliate scams are illegal and cost businesses marketing dollars.
-Publishers and affiliate managers often use strict terms and conditions to prevent affiliates from gaming the system yet it still happens.
-Let’s take a look at how this happens.
+Lead, install and sales fraud are a particular problem for affiliate marketers because the commissions paid can be more substantial than for clicks or impressions.
+Regardless, all of these affiliate scams are illegal and cost businesses marketing dollars.
+Publishers and affiliate managers often use strict terms and conditions to prevent affiliates from gaming the system, but it can still happen.

 Anti-Fraud Tools